jdandoy/EoverPAnalysis/root_numpy_plotting/README.md

 These plotting macros use root_numpy, cython and a module called atlas-plot.
 To keep the same root version and environment consistent, always run these macros after setting up AnalysisBase,21.2.23

 ## Setup
+This creates local installations of root_numpy, cython and psutils.
+These packages are needed for these plotting macros.
 ```
 source setup.sh
 ```